jfisteus/ztreamy/doc/quick-start-guide.rst

     python -m ztreamy.server --port=9000

-This command launches an HTTP server in the port 9000 of your computer and serves an event stream from it.
+This command launches an HTTP server in the port 9000 of your computer, and serves an event stream from it.

 In another command window, launch a client to listen to that stream::